IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--50/project_1/README.md

 The design layout was planned before we began with the project so we were all on the same page, which helps :)

 Tested the design regularly and since we use different browsers and OSs, we had continueous cross-browser and cross-system testing.

+### Github
+We used feature branches and merged and rebased to the 'develop' branch when PRs were approved.